 (1) A member shall not transfer the certificate of identity issued to him to another member and shall not suffer or permit any person whether a member or not to use his certificate of identity.

-(2) Where a member is transferred to or from the Criminal Investigation Branch or to or from any position where he is required to perform duty in plain clothes, he shall apply to the Commissioner’s staff officer for a new certificate of identity and, on receipt of the new certificate of identity, he shall return the old certificate to the Commissioner’s staff officer.
+(2) Where a member is transferred or to or from any position where he is required to perform duty in plain clothes, he shall apply to the Commissioner’s staff officer for a new certificate of identity and, on receipt of the new certificate of identity, he shall return the old certificate to the Commissioner’s staff officer.

+[Regulation 903 amended in Gazette 15 Dec 2006 p.
+5634.]

 904. Firearms

 (1) A member to whom a firearm has been issued shall return the firearm to the officer-in-charge on the completion of the duties for which the firearm was required.